 12. Toronto, Canada

-Toronto is a-buzz with kid-friendly actiivities, from cheap thrills – marvelling at the slick skyline and crisscrossing town aboard a streetcar – to splashing out on a ticket to ascend the famous CN Tower and marvelling at dinosaur bones and Native Canadian headdresses at the ROM.
+Toronto is a-buzz with kid-friendly activities, from cheap thrills – marvelling at the slick skyline and crisscrossing town aboard a streetcar – to splashing out on a ticket to ascend the famous CN Tower and seeing dinosaur bones and Native Canadian headdresses at the ROM (Royal Ontario Museum).
 Chinatown and nearby Kensington Market are great browsing and wandering territory, and the Toronto Islands are only a ferry ride away, but a world apart from the city’s hustle and bustle.
 With time on your hands, you can venture south to spectacular Niagara Falls or north to the rocky islets of Georgian Bay.

 13. Havana, Cuba

-Beyond experiencing the fading grandeur of this exciting city, Havana has a host of family-friendly attractions.
+Beyond experiencing the fading grandeur of this exciting city, Havana has a host of places to go with kids.
 A tour through the planetarium walks you through four floors of rooms, charting a journey through the cosmos, from the Big Bang (represented by a light and sound display) onwards.
 The Parque Almendares, as well as being a welcome expanse of greenery, is a perfect picnic spot and offers rowing on the river and crazy golf.

 14. Rosario, Argentina